Can Stress Affect Your Immune System? Experts Break It Down

 "Stress is also hard on your digestive system, as it affects which nutrients your intestines absorb, influences how quickly food moves through your body, and can provoke you to eat more or less than you normally do," says Eliaz.
 "In turn, this can cause nausea, pain, vomiting, heartburn, constipation, acid reflux, and/or diarrhea."

-When you're stressed, the brain releases a neurotransmitter called acetylcholine (ACh).
+When you're stressed, the brain releases a neurotransmitter called acetylcholine6 (ACh).
 ACh activates the nervous system, which sends signals to the sweat glands that increase sweating all over the body but especially on your palms, soles, face, and underarms.

 Increased heart rate